Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 “We are worried,” said Ajmal Ahmadi, another brother.
 “We feel under threat because we are so exposed to the public by the media.
 Everyone got to know that we have worked for foreigners, served in the Afghan army as well as the Afghan intelligence agency.”

 They also want justice.
-Those responsible for their tragedy, such as the commander who oversaw the strike, the drone operator, or anyone else who had visuals on the ground, need to be held accountable in a U.S. court, family members said.
+Those responsible for their tragedy, such as the commander who oversaw the strike, the drone operator or anyone else who had visuals on the ground, need to be held accountable in a U.S. court, family members said.

-“The U.S. government much punish those who launched the drone strike,” said Emal Ahmadi, slim and bearded, his firm voice at times softening with emotion.
+“The U.S. government must punish those who launched the drone strike,” said Emal Ahmadi, slim and bearded, his firm voice at times softening with emotion.
 “They knew and saw there were children on the ground.
 Can anyone bring them back?”

 Yet so far, family members said, they have had no contact with U.S. officials from any branch of the government, not even to offer their apology personally.